hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 The ACM certificate resource allows requesting and management of certificates from the Amazon Certificate Manager.

+ACM certificates can be created in three ways:
+Amazon-issued, where AWS provides the certificate authority and automatically manages renewal;
+imported certificates, issued by another certificate authority;
+and private certificates, issued using an ACM Private Certificate Authority.

+## Amazon-Issued Certificates

-It deals with requesting certificates and managing their attributes and life-cycle.
+For Amazon-issued certificates, this resource deals with requesting certificates and managing their attributes and life-cycle.
 This resource does not deal with validation of a certificate but can provide inputs for other resources implementing the validation.
 It does not wait for a certificate to be issued.
 Use a [`aws_acm_certificate_validation`](acm_certificate_validation.html) resource for this.

 Most commonly, this resource is used together with [`aws_route53_record`](route53_record.html) and [`aws_acm_certificate_validation`](acm_certificate_validation.html) to request a DNS validated certificate, deploy the required validation records and wait for validation to complete.

 Domain validation through email is also supported but should be avoided as it requires a manual step outside of Terraform.

 It's recommended to specify `create_before_destroy = true` in a [lifecycle][1] block to replace a certificate which is currently in use (eg, by [`aws_lb_listener`](lb_listener.html)).

+## Imported Certificates

+Imported certificates can be used to make certificates created with an external certificate authority available for AWS services.

+As they are not managed by AWS, imported certificates are not eligible for automatic renewal.
+New certificate materials can be supplied to an existing imported certificate to update it in place.

+## Private Certificates

+Private certificates are issued by an ACM Private Cerificate Authority, which can be created using the resource type [`aws_acmpca_certificate_authority`](acmpca_certificate_authority.html).

+Private certificates created using this resource are eligible for renewal if they have been exported or associated with another AWS service.
+See [managed renewal documentation](https://docs.aws.amazon.com/acm/latest/userguide/managed-renewal.html) for more information.

 ## Example Usage